How Is GERD Diagnosed?

 Have Questions Before Scheduling?

-Endoscopy may be recommended for trouble swallowing, bleeding signs, anemia, weight loss, persistent symptoms, or long-term reflux risk.
+Upper endoscopy may be recommended for trouble swallowing, bleeding signs, anemia, weight loss, persistent symptoms, symptoms despite medication, or long-term reflux risk that needs esophagus evaluation.

 GERD Diagnosis: Symptoms, Testing, and Next Steps